-Adding a QR code with links to websites, social platforms or even AR and VR experiences to regular print stories and ads, is a digital way to expand on the life of the story with interviews, work samples, behind the scenes trailers for entertainment, music downloads, and more.
+Adding a QR code in magazines and newspapers with links to websites, social media platforms or even AR and VR experiences to regular print stories and ads, is a digital way to expand on the life of the story with interviews, work samples, behind the scenes trailers for entertainment, music downloads, and more.

 Engaging with other readers is not possible by print alone.
 Using QR codes to scan to newspaper and magazine websites will allow readers to discuss, comment, and share the articles on social media and with others, expanding the audience and promoting customer interaction.

-Adding QR codes to print with website links gets a certain demographic scanning.
-Everyone who reads has access to the content but the interested consumers who scan the QR code can see the digital campaign when they choose to.
+Adding QR codes in magazines and newspapers with website links means that everyone who reads has access to the content but the interested consumers who scan the QR code can see the digital campaign when they choose to.
 This makes it easier for marketing teams to not have to run commercials again and again.

 Make a QR code on Supercode's and take advantage of the easy-to-use design system, that is fun and takes no time at all.
 Choose colors and frames that represent your brand and even incorporate your company logo.
 Add a clear CTA and anyone with a free QR code reading app on their phone can scan and enjoy the material.